dgonzalb/BambooPaymentDoc/content/en/Payouts/Payouts API/Using-Payouts-API.md

 {{< tab tabNum="2" >}}
 <br>

 As mentioned before, the object `payee.bankaccount` must not be present in the request.
-Therefore, when using _PIX_ you need to send the request as follows:
+Therefore, when using _Instant Bank Transfer_ you need to send the request as follows:

 ```json